rahulroy5442/chat-book-frontend/README.md

 step 1
 Create .env in root and add

   REACT_APP_DOMAIN='http://localhost:'YOUR BACKEND PORT'

 Step 2:
-install the package with
+  Install the package with
       npm install

 step 3:
-Then start the application with npm start
+  Then start the application with
+      npm start